 Nothing can be more exciting than grabbing your trusted Airsoft replica(s), gearing up, and heading out for a day out on the battlefield with friends.
-The game of Airsoft has structure.
+The game of Airsoft while fun, has structure.
 As fun as an impromptu game can be, there are some very basic rules that help ensure Airsoft games are both fun and safe for all players.
 So, know the rules!

 This is one of those rules that simply goes without saying, but is one of the most important, basic rules.
 Always wear proper eye protection.
 You only have two eyes and should you take a hit to either eye (or both for that matter), it is guaranteed that you risk irreparable damage.
 Is it really worth it?
 There are many different types of eye protection gear available.
 Gear ranges from ballistic glasses all the way to full-face masks.
 Keep in mind that while prescription glasses would be better than nothing at all, they are not typically an acceptable type of protective eyewear at most playing venues.